 Real-World Test Results:

-The “Cursor Smoothing” feature is a highlight—it takes a jittery mouse movement and turns it into a straight, professional line.
+The “Cursor Smoothing” feature is a highlight—it takes jittery mouse movements and turns them into a straight, professional line.
 However, the file sizes for Camtasia projects (.tscproj) are enormous compared to Descript or FocuSee, consuming significant drive space during our 40-hour test.

 Integration & Workflow: